 Guide

-How to Write Great Release Notes in 2026
+How to Write Release Notes That Users Actually Read (2026 Guide)

 November 20, 2025

 Release notes are one of the most important ways to communicate with your users about product updates.
-Yet many companies treat them as an afterthought, resulting in boring, technical jargon that users ignore.
+Yet most companies treat them as an afterthought — a bullet list of internal commit messages that users ignore entirely.

 Why Release Notes Matter